 #2 Parc des Buttes Chaumont

-Magical and off-the-beaten-tourist-track, Parc des Buttes Chaumont is located in the 19e arrondissement of the city.
+Magical and off-the-beaten-tourist-track, Parc des Buttes Chaumont is located in the 19e arrondissement of the city and is a Paris must-see.
 Filled with follies, secret spots, plenty of cherry blossoms in the springtime, and even its own hidden waterfall complete with grotto, the park is the perfect place to hang out on a sunny day.

 Constructed on a former refuse site during the 19th-century at the behest of Napoleon III, the park was created under the watchful eye of Jean-Charles Adolphe Alphand, a man now interred in the Père Lachaise cemetery.
 Visit Buttes Chaumont today and you can expect to discover an impressive suspension bridge designed by Gustave Eiffel and the imposing Temple de la Sybille which is perched high above the rest of the park.